256lights/zb-docs/glossary.md

 :::{glossary}

-builder
 builder program
   The program run in a {term}`derivation`.
+  Sometimes shortened to "builder".

 derivation
   A build step.
-  A description of a program to run — called a {term}`builder` — to produce files.
+  A description of a program to run — called a {term}`builder program` — to produce files.
   Derivations can depend on the results of other derivations.

-store
+  Derivations are created with the {lua:func}`derivation` built-in function.
+  See the [Derivation Specification](derivations.md) for a full reference.

 store directory
   A collection of build artifacts and source files, each of which is called a {term}`store object`.